 3. India and its Spices

 Not partial to curry?
 We love adding 1/2 teaspoon of turmeric to our 2 cups of coffee.
-Avoid adding cow’s milk, which we’ve been told can cause a negative reaction according to our local barista.
-Instead, opt for coconut or almond milk and sprinkle in a pinch of black pepper, which makes the nutrients absorbable.
-Turmeric controls cholesterol and blood sugar levels while promoting heart health.
-Cheers!
+Or, add a thimble sized piece of fresh turmeric root to your smoothie.
+Avoid adding cow’s milk, which can cause a negative reaction (overheating on the inside).

 4. Greece and Ikaria Island

 Want to take part in the healthiest cuisine of the Greeks?
-Start your meal off with a salad!
+Buy fresh ingredients at the farmer’s market and start your meal off with a salad.

 5. Peru and its Superfoods

 We love Peru.
 And Colombia, Ecuador, Panama, and Costa Rica.
 We have been living in South America for two years now through TrustedHousesitters, a luxury housesitting website.
 We always select our home based on it’s close proximity to healthy, local food markets.

 Every day in Peru, Ryan and I head to the fresh markets and are always astounded by the wide selection of superfoods sold: chia seeds, quinoa, maca root, spirulina, camu camu, sacha inchi, and cacao.
 While we had been consuming all of these superfoods for years now in our Shakeology, it was cool to see them in their natural form.

 Furthermore, it has been incredible learning that the Inca Empire not only recognized their health benefits but engineered an agricultural system at various altitudes to optimize production.
 Also, Peru made our healthiest cuisines in the world list because organic, fresh foods rich in taste and nutrients are so readily available.

 The superfood most commonly seen in grocery stores across the world is probably quinoa.
 Here in Peru, there are up to 2,000 varieties but we typically see red, black, yellow, and Inkan at the markets.